bingyangchen/KM-software/System Design/System Design 101.md

 ##### What it actually is

-Stack Overflow serves all the traffic with only 9 on-premise web servers, and it’s on monolith!
+Stack Overflow serves all the traffic with only 9 on-premise web servers, and it's on monolith!
 It has its own servers and does not run on the cloud.

 This is contrary to all our popular beliefs these days.